Where is the New Adelphi Theatre?

 Our ticket prices start at £3, with some free events.

-We also offer concession price for under 18s, students, university staff, wheelchair users, unwaged and over 65s.
+For some shows, we offer fixed concession price for under 18s, students, university staff, wheelchair users, unwaged and over 65s.
 Please be aware that you may be asked to provide proof of ID when you check in at Box Office for some of our concession offers.

 We provide a free ticket for an essential companion when a wheelchair user ticket is booked (purchasing one wheelchair user ticket automatically reserves a seat for your companion).